How to Confront Your Partner About a Suspected Affair

 • Pay attention to their behavior.
 Are they defensive and dismissive, or do they show concern for your feelings?
 Genuine innocence often aligns with compassion rather than hostility.

-Therapy for Affair Recovery
+Therapy for Affair Recovery in Denver

 References: